NVIDIA/NeMo/tools/nemo_forced_aligner/README.md

 Call the align function in align.py, specifying the parameters as follows:

-* `manifest_filepath`: The path to the manifest of the data you want to align.
+* `manifest_filepath`: The path to the manifest of the data you want to align, containing 'audio_filepath' and 'text' fields.

 * `output_ctm_folder`: The folder where to save CTM files containing the generated alignments.
 There will be one CTM file per utterance (ie one CTM file per line in the manifest).
 The files will be called `<output_ctm_folder>/<utt_id>.ctm` and each line in each file will start with `<utt_id>`.
 By default, `utt_id` will be the stem of the audio_filepath.
 This can be changed by overriding `n_parts_for_ctm_id`.